-- To minimize lost productivity, absenteeism, job accidents, medical insurance costs, and employee theft.
+- Workers don't work as hard or as efficiently; workers miss more work days; workers get hurt; companies must pay increased medical insurance costs due to on-the-job accidents;; workers steal from their jobs more often.
 Note: Allowing an employee who is under the influence of drugs or alcohol to drive a truck can be a liability.
 In addition, employees may experience side effects such as memory loss, inability to concentrate, depression, paranoia, and other health-related problems. - 2.
-Employers will drug screen by asking applicants about current and past drug use; by giving a written test or polygraph test; or by medical tests of urine, blood, or hair samples.
+Employers will drug screen by asking applicants about current and past drug use; by giving a pencil-and-paper or polygraph test; by medical tests of urine, blood, or hair samples.

 Note: The most commonly used test is a urinalysis or urine test.

 - 3. self-answered

 - 4. zero tolerance

 - 5. self-answered

-- 6. See the list, What is my responsibility?
+- 6. See the list, What is your responsibility?

-Using ONET OnLine and the Delaware Career Compass, students will complete the eight activities for Step #1: Who Am I?, including:
+Using O\NET OnLine and the Delaware Career Compass, students will complete the nine activities for Step 1: Who Am I?, including: